I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 - You’ll save yourself stress when the sponsor emails asking you for these things

-- They aren’t that hard to comply with
+- The legal requirements aren’t that hard to comply with

 So how do you host a legal giveaway?